Have you got a passion for projects? Well look no further. This British import has all the right infrastructure to

 Interviewees outside OCI: N/A

-Ashurst does not participate in OCIs and instead takes direct applications for their summer associate program through a resume collection at various law schools.
-Applicants undergo an initial phone interview, which determines whether they get through to the next round.
+Ashurst does not participate in On Campus Recruiting and instead takes direct applications for their summer associate program through a resume collection at various law schools.
+Applicants undergo an initial phone screening interview, which could lead to a second round of interviews.

 Applicants invited to second stage interview: 23